NicholasSebastian/Handal-Cargo/README.md

 ## TO DO LIST

-- Printing:
-  - Instead of automatically opening the print dialog directly, have options at the bottom of the page:
-    - A 'print' button.
-    - A 'send by email' button.
-    - A 'send by WhatsApp' button.
-  - Adjustments:
+- Printing Adjustments:
   - The printing positions.
   - Text that is too long needs to get truncated.

 ## TO BE IMPLEMENTED IN THE FUTURE